Mrs. Thompson's Carrot Cake Recipe

 - 2. Transfer to a greased 13x9-in. baking pan.
 Bake at 350° for 35-40 minutes or until a toothpick inserted in center comes out clean.
 Cool completely in pan on a wire rack.

 - 3. For frosting, in a large bowl, beat the cream cheese, butter and vanilla until blended.
 Gradually beat in confectioners' sugar until smooth.
 Spread over cake.
-Cover and refrigerate leftovers.
+Store in refrigerator.
 Yield: 15 servings.

 1 piece: 552 calories, 25g fat (7g saturated fat), 81mg cholesterol, 269mg sodium, 80g carbohydrate (63g sugars, 2g fiber), 5g protein.